Jesus Foretells His Death, Take Up Your Cross and Follow Jesus

 You might expect Jesus to beam with pride, but He cautions the disciples not to tell anyone about his identity and instead foretells his death.
 Why?
 Jesus reorients the disciples’ view to an eternal rather than a temporal perspective: the Messiah came to save, but he also came to die.

-In verses 22 and 23, Jesus points toward the suffering he will endure to fulfill the eternal purposes for his incarnation, and then invites the disciplines to share in that suffering.
+In verses 22 and 23, Jesus points toward the suffering he will endure to fulfill the eternal purposes for his incarnation, and then invites the disciples to share in that suffering.
 Suffering?
 If Jesus came to heal the sick and bind up the brokenhearted, why do they then suffer?

 Jesus points not to an end for his disciples but a process: “If anyone would come after me, let him deny himself and take up his cross daily and follow me.”
 The Greek word for “deny” here is arneomai, to deny oneself/one’s own interests.
 The Message paraphrase of this passage says, “You’re not in the driver’s seat – I am.
 Don’t run from suffering; embrace it.
 Follow me and I’ll show you how … What good would it do to get everything you want and lose you, the real you?”